-Outdoor Dining Guide for OC - OceanCity.com
+Ocean City, MD Outdoor Dining Guide - Top 10 Outdoor Restaurants in OC

 Seacrets Bar & Grill

-Everyone knows about Seacrets!
-Seacrets has been Ocean City’s biggest hotspot for years.
-Enjoy yourself in the Caribbean atmosphere inspired by the island of Jamaica.
-Seacrets is known for their Jamaican cuisine and American specialty dinners.
-There is enough outdoor seating at Seacrets for 323 people!
-Try the seasoned Jerk chicken, seafood, and drink a Red Stripe beer.
-Your kids will enjoy the Jamaican pizza and a virgin daiquiri.
-From the tables on the water you will have a beautiful view of the sunsets over the bay.
-With over 200 palm trees, you’ll feel like you’re really in the Caribbean.
+Everyone knows Seacrets!
+Seacrets has been Ocean City’s biggest nightclub hotspot for years.
+Indulge in the Caribbean atmosphere inspired by the island of Jamaica.
+Seacrets is known for both their Jamaican cuisine and American specialty dinners, and there’s enough outdoor seating at Seacrets for 323 people.
+Try the seasoned Jerk chicken and drink a Red Stripe beer, or their signature Tropicale brewed by Evolution Craft Brewing.
+Kids can enjoy the Jamaican pizza and a virgin daiquiri.
+From the tables on the water is a beautiful view of the sunset over the bay, and with over 200 palm trees, on-site you’ll feel like you’re really in the Caribbean.
 Get there early to avoid the wait!

 Adam Peix knows Seacrets – Ocean City Bars and Restaurants